Para Commando Brigade (Bangladesh): Dhaka Holey Artisan Bakery hostage crisis

 At an early morning meeting on Saturday (2 July), the highest level of Government decided to engage the 1st Commando Battalion.
-They were flown in from Sylhet to carry out a counter-assault and free the hostages.
+They were flown in from Sylhet to carry out a counter-assault and free the hostages.The operation was led by 1st Para-Commando Battalion under the leadership of Operational Commander Brigadier General Mujibur Rahman of the Bangladesh Army's 46th Independent Infantry Brigade.
 After gathering intelligence from RAB and the Police forces present on the ground, Commandos initiated their raid (codenamed "Operation Thunderbolt"), which began at 7:40 am and concluded at 8:30 am.
-They were successfully able to free 13 hostages and kill the assailants.
+They were successfully able to free 13 hostages and kill all 5 assailants.

 During the attack, 9 Italians, 7 Japanese, 2 Bangladeshis, 1 Indian, and 1 American were killed by the perpetrators.

 Operation Twilight in Sylhet

 On Thursday, 23 March 2017, the Bangladesh Police surrounded a suspected militant hideout in Dakshin Surma Upazila, Sylhet, Bangladesh.
 Later, a SWAT team joined the police unit from Dhaka.
-The housing complex has two apartment buildings.
+The housing complex had two apartment buildings.
 The Police unit was reinforced with personnel from Rapid Action Battalion on Friday.
 On Saturday, the 1st Para Commando Battalion took charge of operations and named it Operation Twilight.

 Operation Twilight was launched by the 1st Para Commando Battalion of the ad hoc para commando brigade of the Bangladesh Army under the command of GOC of 17th Infantry Division in Jalalabad Cantonment Major General Anwarul Momen.
 The main gate of the building was blocked by the militants with a refrigerator with an IED attached to it.
 The building had 30 apartments and 150 rooms, the militants were constantly changing their location.
 The operation was launched on Saturday morning around 8 am.
 The Commando unit was being assisted by SWAT and Bangladesh Police.
 Security forces established a three kilometer perimeter around the militant hideout.
 The commandos rescued 78 civilians trapped in the building from Thursday.
 Two militants were killed in the initial attack, one of whom detonated a suicide vest.
 The militants had planted IEDs all over the building which slowed down the military operation.
 Army spokesman, Brigadier General Fakhrul Ahsan, reported that the operation would take more time because of the presence of IEDs in "strategic points" in the building.
 The Bangladesh Army used RPGs and shells to drive the militants out without much success.
 The commandos also used Armored Personnel Carriers in the operation.
 Finally four militants were found dead at the hideout.